gu-fan/riv.vim/README.rst

 :NOTE: It's a developing version.
        So things may change quickly.Keep up-to-date.

+       You can get the latest version at https://github.com/Rykka/riv.vim

 * Related tools:

   + python: docutils_ , required for converting to other format.